Vavinan/tp/docs/UserGuide.md

 Parameters: Transaction ID
 Format: `delete TRANSACTION_ID`

+* The `TRANSACTION_ID` is an integer value ranges from one to the size of the transaction history (index ID of the last transaction).
 * The `TRANSACTION_ID` can be viewed using the command `list` followed by `1`.

 Example of usage: